$5K to Retirement In 9 Years: Year 5 “A Seattle Bait & Switch”

 And then I did make some intentional changes.
 I changed my phone plan from a $90/month plan with AT&T to a $15/month Republic Wireless plan.
 I also taught myself how to travel hack and got my fancy Mom on board with it.

-I travel hacked my way to free tickets across the country to go home for the holidays, as well as First Class seats to Vietnam and ThailandΒ for me and Mom.
-We were living it up for basically free πŸ™‚ .
-I also overcame my obsession with gadgets and expensive vacations, analyzed my love of eating out to maximize my happiness and hit $100,000 net worth!
+I travel hacked my way to free tickets across the country to go home for the holidays, as well as First Class seats to Vietnam and Thailand for me and Mom.
+We were living it up for basically free 🙂 .
+I also overcame my obsession with gadgets, expensive vacations and restaurants to maximize my happiness and hit a $100,000 net worth for the first time!

 Ahhh Thailand